ChrisLee2C/NFT-Display/README.md

 # NFT-Display
 <strong>This project used Siccity GLTFUtility, NewtonSoft and Opensea API V2 to import OpenSea Assets in Unity at RunTime.</strong><br>
 Since Unity does not support gltf while opensea does not support fbx, we need to convert the fetched gltf from opensea to fbx in Unity.<br>
+---
+Here are the links to the resources used.<br>
 1. Sicitty GLTFUtility<br>
 https://github.com/Siccity/GLTFUtility
 2. NewtonSoft<br>